StackOneHQ/mcp-connectors/apps/mcp-test/README.md

-# MCP Test
+# MCP Testing Agent

-Automated testing tool for model context protocol (MCP) servers.
-Test your MCP servers with just a URL.
+> Can Claude accurately use your MCP server tools?

-## Overview
+Automated testing tool for remote model context protocol (MCP) servers.

-This tool provides automated testing for MCP servers using the HTTP streaming transport.
-It leverages Claude Code SDK to systematically test all available tools exposed by an MCP server, generating comprehensive test reports.
+Claude Code tries to use all available tools exposed by an MCP server and generates test reports.

-The tool automatically discovers available tools from the MCP server by connecting and listing all tools before testing begins.
+The tool automatically discovers available tools from the MCP server using the official MCP client SDK before testing begins.

 ## Features

 - **Auto-discovery**: Automatically discovers and tests all available MCP tools
-- **AI-powered testing**: Uses Claude to generate realistic test data and validate responses
+- **AI-powered testing**: Uses Claude + faker-js to generate realistic test data and validate responses
 - **Comprehensive reports**: Generates detailed JSON reports with test results
 - **Clean testing**: Attempts to clean up created resources after testing
 - **Authentication support**: Supports custom headers for authenticated endpoints